Simplica-App/Official-Documents/Privacy Policy.md

 The App uses the following third-party services that may collect personal data:

 - Google AdMob: We use Google AdMob to serve advertisements within the App.
 Google AdMob may collect personal data for targeted advertising purposes.
-Please refer to Google's Privacy Policy for more information on how they handle personal data: [Insert link to Google's Privacy Policy].
+Please refer to Google's Privacy Policy for more information on how they handle personal data: https://support.google.com/admob/answer/9755590?hl=en and https://support.google.com/admob/answer/6128543?hl=en.

 - OpenAI API: The App integrates with the OpenAI API to provide certain features and functionalities.
 OpenAI may collect personal data as described in their Privacy Policy.
-We recommend reviewing OpenAI's Privacy Policy for further details: [Insert link to OpenAI's Privacy Policy].
+We recommend reviewing OpenAI's Privacy Policy for further details: https://openai.com/policies/api-data-usage-policies.

 ## 2. Use of Personal Data